symera/TexPortable/README.md

 ## FAQ (Frequently Asked Questions)

-* What kind of drive should I use?
-  From best-case to worst-case: **RAM-Disk > Fast SSD > HDD > Slow SSD > USB flash drive**
+* Which drives are suitable for TexPortable (in terms of compilation speed)?
+  SSDs are the fastest and HDDs are slightly slower.
+For simple documents, compiling takes only a few seconds.
+  USB sticks, on the other hand, are very slow and can take over a minute (in unfavourable cases).

-* Is it possible to edit the template or even better select my own project.tex to load right away?
+* Is it possible to edit the template or load my own *xyz.tex* when starting TexPortable?
-  I suggest you edit the template (`Documents/Template/Template.tex`) to fit your purpose if needed.
-In case you don't want any template to load at startup, just rename or delete the template-folder and TexPortable is always going to start Texmaker with the last (most recent) document.
+  The template (`Documents/Template/Template.tex`) can be adapted to your needs if required.
+  The template folder can be deleted or renamed if you want to open the last opened document when starting TexPortable.

 * Why will TexPortable.exe be recognized as an infected file and what can I do about this?
   The executable file `TexPortable.exe` is based on a script written and compiled with AutoHotkey.
 Some Antivirus applications don't trust AutoHotkey scripts in general.
 Here are two ways to make sure it's not harmful: